 9. I've never been to Los Angeles and I'm a little hesitant?
 What's it like?

 ANSWER: UCLA is located in Westwood, adjacent to Beverly Hills, Bel Air, Brentwood and Santa Monica.
 The downtown area is filled with restaurants, movie theatres, shopping, museums, sporting arenas...you name it.
 It is about 3 miles from the Santa Monica beach and minutes from all kinds of exciting scenic and tourist attractions. http://www.thewestwoodvillage.com/

 10. I'm only coming with one family member and don't know anyone in L.A.
 Should I be worried about that?

 ANSWER: Before you arrive, you will have been asked to fill out our Buddy Family paperwork.
-After you have returned the paperwork to our office, you will receive a call from either Dana Katz or Ira Sarian in our office to discuss matching you with a buddy family that will be a source of contact and comfort while you are at UCLA.
+After you have returned the paperwork to our office, you will receive a call from either Dana Katz or Clare Suomi in our office to discuss matching you with a buddy family that will be a source of contact and comfort while you are at UCLA.
 Learn more about our Buddy Program

 11. I want to volunteer or work with Operation Mend.
 What should I do to get involved?